 In addition to being famous for its opal mining, Coober Pedy is also known for its underground accommodation.
 This area of Australia is unforgiving and severe, particularly in regards to its extreme temperature’s and weather conditions.
 The only way to escape the heat, sun, dust storms and freezing cold temperatures overnight in winter is to bunker underground.
 Having been dug out from pick and shovels and round and square tunnel machines, each dugout is different from the other.

 The town has evolved into one of the most unique places in Australia and perhaps the world to visit.
 A cosmopolitan town with a population of 2,000 and a melting pot of over 45 different nationalities.
 This multicultural aspect gives this outback town an unexpected array of cosmopolitan culture.
 Coober Pedy today relies as much on tourism and regional services as it does the opal mining industry to provide the community with employment and sustainability.

-Tourist attractions include The Breakaways Reserve (back drop to many famous Australian & overseas films), The Moon Plains, The Dingo/Dog Fence, Underground Churches & Homes, Opal Fields, Opal shops, dirt golf course, the award winning Umoona Opal Mine & Museum, Tom's Working Opal Mine, Josephine's Art Gallery & Kangaroo Orphange, Crocodile Harrys, The Painted Desert, Lake Eyre & so much more...don't miss out.
+Our tourist attractions include The Breakaways Reserve (a back drop to many famous Australian & overseas films), The Moon Plains, The Dingo/Dog Fence, Underground Churches & Homes, Opal Fields, Opal shops, dirt golf course.
+In addition to this we are also home to the award winning Umoona Opal Mine & Museum, Tom's Working Opal Mine, Josephine's Art Gallery & Kangaroo Orphange, Crocodile Harrys, The Painted Desert, Lake Eyre & so much more.